-Administrative Hearings are conducted by members of the College administrative staff, including, but not limited to the Office of Residence Life staff, the Assistant Dean of Students, the Assistant Vice President for Student Affairs and Dean of Students, the Assistant Vice President and Co-Director of the Center for Social Impact, and the Vice President for Student Affairs and Strategic Initiatives.
+Administrative Hearings are conducted by members of the College administrative staff, including, but not limited to the Office of Residence Life staff, the Dean of Students, and the Vice President for Student Affairs and Athletics.
 All Administrative Hearings are closed to non-parties, with the exception of witnesses, victims, members of the College community serving as advisors, and student conduct process personnel.

-- A. Notification: Students will be notified, in writing, of their hearing date, time, location and of all charges. - B. Process: During an Administrative Hearing, the student accused of violating a College policy will meet with an Administrative Hearing Officer (AHO) to discuss any and all alleged policy violations.
-The student will have an opportunity to share his/her account of the incident both verbally and in writing. - C. Sanctioning: Based on the information provided in the Incident Report and the conversation with the accused student, the AHO will determine whether the student was in violation of College policies.
+- CC.
+Notification: Students will be notified, in writing, of the student's hearing date, time, location, and of all charges. - DD.
+Process: During an Administrative Hearing, the student accused of violating a College policy will meet with an Administrative Hearing Officer (AHO) to discuss any and all alleged policy violations.
+The student will have an opportunity to share the student's account of the incident both verbally and in writing. - EE.
+Sanctioning: Based on the information provided in the Incident Report and the conversation with the accused student, the AHO will determine whether the student was in violation of College policies.
 If a student is found in violation, the AHO also will issue appropriate sanctions.